mattb0101/lakes_walks/README.md

-Comments posting twice and not always refeshing instantly!
+Comments posting twice and not always refeshing instantly! - This needs sorting and looking at!